 International Workshop on Combating Desertification and Land Degradation

-In early July, the ENEA Office and China State Forestry Administration will host a workshop in Beijing to move forward with combating desertification and land degradation in North-East Asia.
+In early July, ESCAP East and North-East Asia Office and China State Forestry Administration hosted a workshop in Beijing to move forward with combating desertification and land degradation in North-East Asia.
 North-East Asian countries have been affected by desertification and land degradation (DLD) at varying degrees.

 For instance, China has over a quarter of its landmass and more than 400 million people threatened by DLD.
 The most degraded areas are concentrated in the country’s north-west, which tend to be poor and geographically marginalized.
 DLD hinders progress on poverty reduction and socio-economic development and causes adverse impacts on health.
 The annual direct economic losses caused by DLD in China exceed 120 billion yuan or 19.2 billion US dollars.